Color Psychology: Color roles in marketing and how it impacts customer engagement.

 Your Marketing Maven

 The Study Purpose: Color is ubiquitous and is a source of information.
 People make up their minds within 90 seconds of their initial interactions with either people or products.
 About 62‐90 percent of the assessment is based on colors alone.
-So, prudent use of colors can contribute not only to differentiating products from competitors, but also to influencing moods and feelings – positively or negatively – and therefore, to attitude towards certain products.
-Given that our moods and feelings are unstable and that colors play roles in forming attitude, it is important that managers understand the importance of colors in marketing.
+So, prudent use of colors can contribute not only to differentiating products from competitors but also to influencing moods and feelings – positively or negatively – and, therefore, to attitude towards certain products.
+Given that our moods and emotions are unstable and that colors play roles in forming attitudes, managers must understand the importance of colors in marketing.
 The study is designed to contribute to the debate.